alex22prok/SpotiSort/README.md

 # SpotiSort
-Sort my playlist by release data for future playlist division
+Sort playlists by release data
+This is for my own future playlist division